whayn/whayn/README.md

 # 👋🏻 About me
-**I'm WHAYN**
+**Hi I'm WHAYN**
-*I'm a developer from Paris 🥖*
+*a developer from Paris 🥖*

 💭 »┊ Code gud

 🥱 »┊ Automation gud

-📟 »┊ I know six coding languages, JavaScript, TypeScript, HTML/CSS, Python, C# (not really well) and Sql.

-📚 »┊ I am learning TypeScript every day to code my own advanced discord bot with [@NANO-ck](https://github.com/NANO-ck)
+📟 »┊ I code stuff trying to experiment and find some funny shit to do.

 🤨 »┊ WHEN SILKSONG ????